petericebear/petericebear.github.io/content/_blog/2016-07-25-laravel-php-solarium-integration.md

 laravel new solarium
 ```

-If you are starting with Laravel and you have an OSX machine, I would suggest you start with my [Starting with Laravel Valet on OSX](http://petericebear.github.io/starting-laravel-valet-on-osx-20160516/) tutorial to setup a quick local development environment.
+If you are starting fresh with Laravel and you have an OSX machine, I would suggest you start with my [Starting with Laravel Valet on OSX](http://petericebear.github.io/starting-laravel-valet-on-osx-20160516/) tutorial to setup a quick local development environment.
 You can test your new Laravel project in the browser at the url: http://solarium.dev/.

 ## Add a solarium configuration